A2ThreeD/PixelBro84/README.md

 | Source/controller ground | GND |
 | LED power-supply ground | GND |

 The controller, RP2040-Zero, and LED power supply must share ground.
-Do not feed a 5 V data signal directly into the RP2040.
-Use a 5 V-tolerant buffer or a resistor divider on GPIO2 when the source logic level exceeds 3.3 V. For a reliable 5 V WS2812 output, use a 74AHCT125 or 74HCT245 level shifter between GPIO3 and the first LED.
+The voltages that I've measure on the Hasbro 1984 pack are around 4.2V for the cyclotron LED output on the factory electronics.
+It's a good idea to use a 5V tolerant buffer or a resistor divider on GPIO2 when the source logic level exceeds 3.3V.
+My builds use a 1K/2K voltage divider circuit as an inexpensive method.
 A 220-470 ohm series resistor near the output driver is also recommended.

 ## Cyclotron lid switch